RAIST: Learning Risk Aware Traffic Interactions via Spatio-Temporal Graph Convolutional Networks: Related Work

 \subsection{Graph Convolutional Networks for Driving Scenes}

-Among other deep learning methods, graph convolutional networks \cite{kipf2016semi} have made significant progress in tasks like action recognition \cite{yan2018spatial}, group activity recognition \cite{wu2019learning}, scene graph generation \cite{yang2018graph}, where the need is to learn the underlying semantic structure in the input videos.
+Among various deep learning methods, graph convolutional networks \cite{kipf2016semi} have demonstrated significant progress in tasks such as action recognition \cite{yan2018spatial}, group activity recognition \cite{wu2019learning, timothyha}.
+These networks excel in learning the underlying semantic structure in input videos, making them well-suited for autonomous driving applications.

-For autonomous driving applications, very recent methods like \cite{li2020learning}, \cite{mylavarapu2020understanding}, \cite{zhang2020interaction} have been proposed that use graph convolutions to learn the spatial semantics of ego-centric driving scenarios.
-However, no work has focused on the object-level temporal intention modeling using message passing via temporally associated nodes.
-We intend to use spatio-temporal GCNs \cite{yan2018spatial} to achieve this.
+Recent approaches \cite{li2020learning}, \cite{mylavarapu2020understanding}, \cite{zhang2020interaction} have proposed using graph convolutions to learn the spatial semantics of ego-centric driving scenarios.
+However, none of these works have focused on object-level temporal intention modeling using message passing via temporally associated nodes.
+To address this gap, we aim to leverage spatio-temporal GCNs \cite{yan2018spatial} in our framework.